 Under fixed-price contracts, the Group bills and collects periodically throughout the period of performance.
-Revenue is recognised in the accounting periods in which the associated services are rendered.
-In limited instances where final acceptance of a milestone deliverable is specified by the client and there is risk or uncertainty of acceptance, revenue is deferred until all acceptance criteria have been met.
+Where the Group has an enforceable right to payment for performance to date, revenue is recognised as services are rendered using the input method based on costs incurred as a proportion of total costs expected to be incurred.
+This method of measuring progress faithfully depicts the transfer of the development services to the customer, as substantially all of these costs are the costs of Endava staff performing the work.
+In estimating the total cost to fully complete the development work, we consider our history with similar projects.
+In limited instances where final acceptance of a milestone deliverable is specified by the client and there is risk or uncertainty of acceptance, revenue is deferred until all acceptance criteria have been met and is recognised using the output method.
 For multi-year contracts, any deferral of revenue recognition does not generally span more than one accounting period.